ross-oreto/java-brew/README.md

 ### Java Brew
 A home-brewed java library.

-- Why?
+Why?
-  - Java doesn't always have the nicest syntax and build in utilities to aid developers, so we have to brew up some Java.
+ - Java doesn't always have the nicest syntax and built in utilities to aid developers, so we have to brew up some Java.

 ### Requirements
  - jdk 8+